Hang Sơn Đoòng: Description

 The cave contains some of the tallest known stalagmites in the world, which are up to 80 m tall.
 Behind the Great Wall of Vietnam were found cave pearls the size of baseballs, an abnormally large size.
 The cave's interior is so large that it could fit an entire New York block inside, including skyscrapers, or could have a Boeing 747 fly through it without its wings touching either side.

 Tourist activities

 In early August 2013, the first tourist group explored the cave on a guided tour at a cost of US$3,000 each.
-Permits are required to access the cave and are made available on a limited basis, limited to January to August.
+Permits are required to access the cave and are made available on a limited basis, from January to August.
 After August, heavy rains cause river levels to rise, making the cave largely inaccessible.
 As of 2017, only Oxalis Adventure Tours have permission to enter the cave for tourism purposes.

 Development plans

 Plans were considered to build a cable car through the cave.
 The proposed system would be 10.5 km long, and cost between US$112 and $211 million.
 However, the plans were opposed by environmentalists and locals because of the damage mass tourism could cause to the cave and local environment.
 The plan was ultimately cancelled by local government.